SaloniWorks/dbt-sakila-data-pipeline/README.md

   efficient updates as new rental data becomes available.
 - The `date_dim` is derived from observed rental dates and enriched with U.S. federal holiday indicators for the years 2024 and 2025.
-- Dimension tables are modeled as Slowly Changing Dimensions (Type 2) to preserve historical attribute changes; snapshot metadata is used internally to support this behavior.
+- Selected dimension tables are modeled as Slowly Changing Dimensions (Type 2) to preserve historical attribute changes; snapshot metadata is used internally to support this behavior.